ritchielozada/UnityWithWebRTC/README.md

 ## Known Issues

 * Unity Peer Application only receives video/audio feed from transmitting peer.
-Webcam/Mic is activated as required by UWP WebRTC Lib
+Webcam/Mic device is required by UWP WebRTC Lib but not used/disabled on Unity App
 * The plugin can be optimized further by using shaders to handle the color conversion
+* Disconnecting and Reconnecting a session may not work, session objects need to clean-up

+## Next Steps

+* The setup is dependent on the UWP WebRTC package from nuget.org, next major iteration is to transition to webrtc.org native libraries to support cross-platform build
+* Plan to support Android, iOS and Windows (Standalone) with Unity

 ## Notes